Do I Need a Business Valuation? 10 Situations That Require One

 How do I determine if my situation requires a valuation?

 Transaction discussions create valuation needs.
 Any conversation about selling, buying, transferring, or restructuring ownership benefits from value understanding.
-Valuation timing affects negotiation leverage.
+Valuation timing affects negotiating leverage significantly.
+Sofer Advisors emphasizes proactive timing prevents costly reactive engagements.

 Ask these diagnostic questions: